wavemotion-dave/A5200DS/readme.txt

 Most things are playing fine on a DSi.
 Some of the more simple games (like Missile Command, Space Invaders, Centipede) will generally run fine on the older DS-LITE or DS-PHAT.
-Bosconian (512k supercart) is too slow to be playable...
+Bosconian (512k supercart) is too slow to be playable... or is it?

 Check updates on my web site : https://github.com/wavemotion-dave/A5200DS